Skip to content

 4. Slack node (optional)

-• Send notification to sales team about process launch
+• Notify sales team about the process launch

 Example 2: Form submission to multi-system update

-Here’s how to update multiple systems whenever someone submits a Tallyfy form.
-No manual copying required.
+Update multiple systems whenever someone submits a Tallyfy form - no manual copying required.

 Workflow components: